rasundsbak/rtd-tutorial/docs/source/03_downloading_packages.rst

 Cell 1::

-  # Make installations
+  # General LLM Software
+  !pip install --upgrade pip
+  !pip install --upgrade huggingface-hub
+  !pip install --upgrade langchain
-  !pip install --upgrade pip huggingface-hub langchain langchain-community langchain-huggingface sentence-transformers sentencepiece
+  !pip install --upgrade langchain-community langchain-huggingface !pip install --upgrade sentence-transformers

-Output example:
+  !pip install --upgrade sentencepiece

 Cell 2::

+  # Software for reading text documents
   !pip install --upgrade unstructured[all-docs] langchain-unstructured

-Output example:

 Cell 3::

+  # Search index
   !pip install --upgrade faiss-cpu

-Output

 If you run on ec443, you do not need to log into Huggingface.
 This is why next cell is optional.
 If you run on your own, or want to download a model that is not previously used by the group, you will need to make an account at Huggingface, and store the token you get.
 In that case you will be able to find the token under your profile, in the right side of the top menu "access tokens".
 For the gated models, you need to apply, before you are allowed to download.
 We recommend that you store your token in a safe place, and do not share it with anyone.